 Sources: U.S. Department of the Treasury, Federal Reserve, as of 12/31/14.
 Past performance is not indicative of future results.

 What are the risks?

-Many economists believe that interest rates today would be notably higher in the absence of the Fed's bond buying.
-That means that as the Fed tapers its QE programs, interest rates could begin to head higher, and bond investors could experience losses on their investments.
-Moreover, the Fed may need to sell many of its assets to public investors over the coming years.
+As the Fed concluded its asset-purchasing, interest rates could begin to head higher and bond investors may experience losses on their investments.
+The Fed holds more than $4 trillion in bond assets on its balance sheet – a historically high level.
+How the Fed approaches selling its assets in the future has the potential to have a significant impact on interest rates and bond investors.
 If the Fed attempts to sell too much of its holdings too quickly, the excess supply could cause bond prices to drop quickly.